The question of what is a composting toilet and how is it different from a biogas toilet (Bio-toilet) has been asked of us several times recently.

 But, responsible disposal is essential, and the companies which sell these products probably should do much more to point out that:

-- unlike flushing toilets which once flushed require no more attention to disposing of the wee and poo
+- unlike flushing toilets which once flushed require no more attention to dispose of the wee and poo

 - composting toilets HAVE to be emptied correctly and if they are not